medusajs/medusa/docs/content/usage/local-development.md

 Medusa provides a CLI tool to be used for development.
 This tool facilitates testing your local installment and changes to Medusa’s core without having to publish the changes to NPM.

+Use `yarn dlx` or npm command instead of yarn global if you have [yarn 2 Migration](https://yarnpkg.com/getting-started/migration#use-yarn-dlx-instead-of-yarn-global).

 To install Medusa’s dev CLI tool:

 ```bash npm2yarn